Code-A-3/silent-auction/README.md

 - When a logged in user bids, backend checks if the bid is proper or not (bigger than last bid etc...).
 If confirmed, the new bid will be registered to the bidding history of that specific item.
 - When an admin creates a new auction item, backend controls all the input fields and adds the item if all fields are proper.
 - All items have their own bidding history in the database.
-- Only administrative users can add new items to database (when logged in as admin, you can see Add Item button, and tehre is a privilege control in the back end too)
+- Only administrative users can add new items to database (when logged in as admin, you can see Add Item button, and there is a privilege control in the back end too)
 - The total amount of all bids is shown in the hero section as a progress bar.
 - The /item urls are related to items API.
 - The /user urls are related to authentication, sign up, login API.